|Effective Date:||Expiration Date:||Chapters:|

 “Child” means a person under 21 years of age; a person, regardless of age, who is substantially dependent upon the employee by reason of physical or mental disability; or a person who is under 23 years of age who is a full-time student at an accredited college or university.

-“Eligible employee” means a District government employee who has experienced a qualifying event and is neither a temporary employee nor works on an intermittent schedule.
+“Eligible employee” means a District government employee who has experienced a qualifying event, is not a temporary employee, and does not work on an intermittent schedule.

-“Intermittent” means an employee serving on an intermittent basis (also referred to as “when actually employed” (WAE) that is, non-full-time without a prescheduled regular tour of duty.
-This employee provides occasional or irregular services on programs or projects on an as needed basis.
+“Intermittent employee” means an individual serving on an intermittent basis (also referred to as “when actually employed”) who does not work a full-time or part-time prescheduled regular tour of duty.
+This employee provides occasional or irregular services on programs or projects on an as-needed basis.

 “Temporary Employee” means an employee appointed for less than 90 days (see D.C.
 Act 20-566 (Jan.
 9, 2015)).

-In addition, employees are encouraged to contact their agency FMLA Coordinator to review any agency-specific policy materials developed pertaining to the PFL.
+In addition, employees are encouraged to contact their agency FMLA Coordinator to review any agency-specific policy materials developed pertaining to the PFML.